Turn on accessibility options in the login window on Mac

 If you change your keyboard or switches settings in Accessibility preferences and want your changes to apply to the login window, display the login accessibility options in Users & Groups, then click Apply.

-Anyone who logs in to your Mac can temporarily turn the options on or off in the login window by pressing Command-Option-F5 (or if your Mac has Touch ID, by quickly pressing Touch ID three times) to display the Accessibility shortcut panel.
+Anyone who logs in to your Mac can temporarily turn the options on or off in the login window by pressing Option-Command-F5 (or if your Mac has Touch ID, by quickly pressing Touch ID three times) to display the Accessibility Shortcuts panel.

 If you use an option in the login window and would like to use it whenever you work on your Mac, you can set the option in Accessibility preferences.
 On your Mac, choose Apple menu > System Preferences, then click Accessibility.